-We have since then refined our BMI-based cuff-size prediction strategy.
-We suggest healthcare professionals use the following BMI cut-offs to predict the correct cuff-size for patients (based on the manufacturer recommended arm circumference valid ranges):
+We suggest healthcare professionals use the following BMI cut-offs to predict the correct cuff size for patients who are using equipment to monitor their blood pressure remotely.
+This is based on the manufacturer recommended arm circumference valid ranges:

 Arm circumference range